davidtrussler/david-trussler-net_react_SSR/README.md

 - run `npm install` so install all dependencies
 - run `npm run dev` to configure and start a development server
+- run `cp .env-example .env` and update with local environment values

 ## Database